 Learning and teaching

-The learning and teaching on the course has been constructed to prepare you to work in industry or academia.
+The learning and teaching on the course have been constructed to prepare you to work in industry or academia.

 This course will challenge you to think creatively, solve problems and develop strong communication and teamwork skills.
 You’ll experience a wide range of teaching methods, including formal lectures, interactive workshops and practical classes.

-You’ll use real-life, industry and academic case studies exclusively to illustrate theoretical and practical concepts and will have multiple opportunities to work in teams, including the opportunity to lead a team.
-A wide range of ‘authentic’ assignments will be used that you will experience in the workplace including submissions to regulatory authorities, client reports and presentations to industry panel members.
+You’ll use authentic, industry and academic case studies to illustrate theoretical and practical concepts and will have multiple opportunities to work in teams, including the opportunity to lead a team.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.